mlcommons/GaNDLF/docs/usage.md

 ### Mounting Input and Output

 The container is basically a filesystem of its own.
-To make your data available to the container, you will need to mount in files and folders.
+To make your data available to the container, you will need to mount in files and directories.
-Generally, it is useful to mount at least input folder (as readonly) and an output folder.
+Generally, it is useful to mount at least input directory (as read-only) and an output directory.
 See the [Docker bind mount instructions](https://docs.docker.com/storage/bind-mounts/) for more information.

 For example, you might run: